Liu Dianzuo: Club career

+Early career

-Liu Dianzuo started his football career in 2006 when he was promoted to China League Two side Dalian Yiteng's first team.
+Liu started his football career in 2006 when he was promoted to China League Two club Dalian Yiteng's first team.
 He became the club's first-choice goalkeeper in the middle of 2006 season.
-He earned a trial with Chinese Super League side Nanchang Hengyuan in 2010 and signed a five-year contract with the club in January 2011.
-He made his debut for the club on 4 May 2011 in a 3-1 win against Beijing BIT in the first round of the 2011 Chinese FA Cup.
-He then established himself as regular for the club and played 23 matches during the 2011 season, helping the club avoid relegation.
-He appeared in every minute of the 2012, 2013 and 2014 league season after the club moved to Shanghai.
+Liu earned a trial with Chinese Super League club Nanchang Hengyuan in 2010 and signed a five-year contract with it in January 2011.
+He made his debut for Nanchang Hengyuan on 4 May 2011 in a 3–1 victory against Beijing BIT in the first round of the 2011 Chinese FA Cup.
+Liu established himself as regular for the club and played 23 matches during the 2011 season, helping the club avoid relegation.
+He appeared in every minute of the 2012, 2013, and 2014 league season after the club moved to Shanghai.

+Guangzhou

-On 1 January 2015, Liu transferred to fellow top tier side Guangzhou R&F. He made his debut for the club on 10 February 2015 in a 3-0 win against Warriors FC in the preliminary round of the 2015 AFC Champions League.
+On 1 January 2015, Liu transferred to fellow top tier side Guangzhou R&F. He made his debut for the club on 10 February 2015 in a 3–0 victory against Warriors FC in the preliminary round of the 2015 AFC Champions League.
 He lost his starting position to Cheng Yuelei towards the end of the 2015 season.

 On 11 February 2016, Liu transferred to Guangzhou R&F's city rivals Guangzhou FC.
 He made his debut for the club on 3 May 2016 in a 1-0 win against Sydney FC in the last group match of the 2016 AFC Champions League.
 Liu played as backup to Zeng Cheng in the 2016 season and made seven league appearances after Zeng's injury in September 2016.
-After several seasons he would finally go on to displace Zeng as the club's first choice goalkeeper and go on to win the 2019 Chinese Super League title with the club.
-At the end of the 2021 league season his club would admit that they were in financial difficulties and would allow their first choice players to leave the team.
+After several seasons, he eventually went on to replace Zeng as the club's first choice goalkeeper and win the 2019 Chinese Super League title with the club.
+At the end of the 2021 league season, his club admitted that they were in financial difficulties and allowed their first choice players to leave the team.

+Later career

-On 29 April 2022, he signed with newly promoted top tier side Wuhan Three Towns.
-He would go on to make his debut on 3 June 2022, in a league game against Hebei, which ended in a 4-0 victory.
-After the game he would go on to establish himself as a regular within the team that won the 2022 Chinese Super League title.
+On 29 April 2022, Liu signed with newly-promoted top tier club Wuhan Three Towns.
+On 3 June, he debuted in a league match against Hebei, which ended in a 4-0 victory.
+Afterwards, Liu established himself as a regular footballer within the club that won the 2022 Chinese Super League title.
 On 18 February 2025, Liu joined Chinese Super League club Chengdu Rongcheng.

 International career

-In February 2014, Liu received his first call-up to the Chinese national team during 2015 AFC Asian Cup qualification to play against Iraq; however, he sat on the bench as an unused substitute.

-On 10 December 2019, Liu made his international debut in a 1-2 defeat to Japan in the 2019 EAFF E-1 Football Championship.
+In February 2014, Liu received his first call-up to the Chinese national team in a 2015 AFC Asian Cup qualification match against Iraq.
+However, he remained on the bench as an unused substitute.
+On 10 December 2019, Liu made his international debut in a 1–2 defeat against Japan at the 2019 EAFF E-1 Football Championship.

 On 12 December 2023, Liu was named in China's squad for the 2023 AFC Asian Cup in Qatar.